 Data in the form of multimedia, text, and images are considered raw data.
 This raw data is utilized for NLP-based sentiment analysis.
-It has been proven that ensemble classification is an improved version of traditional machine learning classifiers.
 Different Machine Learning (ML) algorithms such as SVM (Support Vector Machines), Naive Bayes, and MaxEntropy use data classification.
 A primary tool used for the backend systems is word embedding.
 It is a representation of words in the form of vectors.
 Each word is linked to one vector, and the vector values are learned to look and work like an artificial neural network.
 Every word vector is then divided into a row of real numbers, where each number is an attribute of the word's meaning.
 The semantically similar words with identical vectors, i.e., synonyms, will have equal or close vectors.

 Word embedding is one of the most successful AI applications of unsupervised learning.
 (Unsupervised learning is a type of machine learning in which models are trained using unlabeled datasets and are allowed to act on that data without any supervision).
 The dataset used for algorithms operating around word embedding is a significant embodiment of text transformed into vector spaces.
 Some popular word embedding algorithms are Google's Word2Vec, Stanford's GloVe, or Facebook's FastText.